CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

       >**Note**: Record this value.
 You will need it in the next task.

-      >**Note**: Make sure to copy the value *before* you navigate away from the blade.
+1. Make sure to copy and paste the value in a notepad *before* you navigate away from the blade.
 Once you do, it is no longer possible to retrieve its clear text value.

 ### Task 2: Create a policy allowing the application access to the Key Vault.